-Meaning of company; Types of companies; Residential status and incidence of tax on companies.
-Special and general provisions applicable to companies for computation of gross total income, particularly business income (expenses allowable and disallowable)
+Meaning of company; Types of companies; Residential status and incidence of tax on companies; Computation of income of company under various heads;

+General provisions applicable to companies for computation of gross total income.

-Deductions from gross total income as applicable specifically and generally to companies, specific provisions for amalgamations, computation of tax for various types of companies, Provisions of MAT, Dividend policy and tax on dividend.
+Deductions from gross total income as applicable to companies; computation of tax for various types of companies; Provisions of MAT; Assessment of Insurance Companies.